eliasmccosta/Pedometria/content/publication/journal-article/RBCS2021/index.md

 - "2"
 publishDate: "2021-01-01T00:00:00Z"
 slides: example
-summary:  he PPA demonstrates relevance in the teaching-learning process of soil mapping.
+summary:  The PPA demonstrates relevance in the teaching-learning process of soil mapping.
   Combination of data-driven and expert knowledge methods are advised for future courses.
   Soil mapping using new tools involves multidisciplinary knowledge.
   This course can serve as a guide to meet the needs of PronaSolos.

 tags:
 - Source Themes